Our Terms and Conditions

 They aren’t the most exciting but they are very important.
 If you read two things while you’re a customer of ours, make sure it’s these terms and your meter.

 “We” are So Energy Trading Limited.
 Related expressions like “us” or “our” should be read accordingly.
-Our address is 107 Power Road, London, United Kingdom, W4 5PY.
+Our address is Studio 2, Power Road Studios, 114 Power Road, Chiswick, W4 5PY.